-But back to Bake-off #44, Amy counted 5 finalists who used flour as a primary ingredient, and highlighted 3 of them.
-She wrote about a rich peanut butter cupcake, a chocolate scone that was almost brownie-like, and a chocolate cookie with an interesting combination of ingredients.
-Because Amy recommended them, I made a batch of the “Deluxe Triple-Chocolate Cookies” this morning.
-My review is after the jump.
+But back to Bake-off #44, Amy counted 5 finalists who used flour as a primary ingredient, and noted her three favorites.
+There was a rich peanut butter cupcake, a chocolate scone that was almost brownie-like, and a chocolate cookie with an interesting combination of ingredients.
+The cookies with the interesting combination of ingredients were Denise H.’ s “Deluxe Triple-Chocolate Cookies“.
+As you can tell from the fact this post exists, I tried them!

 My big worry was that they’d be a waste of good Nutella.
 I’ve baked it into a few desserts with mixed results.
 Sometimes it’s detectable, but sometimes you can hardly taste it.
-In this case, the Nutella flavor was mixed in with so many other flavors I really didn’t taste it, but I suppose the Nutella’s consistency gave the cookies the texture that Amy liked.
+In this case, the Nutella flavor was mixed in with so many other flavors I really didn’t taste it, but I do think it contributed to the cookies’ great texture.
 Mine were slightly crisp on the outside and very chewy.
 If I’d baked them longer, they might have been a little crisper.

 An even more unusual ingredient was the cocoa powder, Hershey’s Good Night brand to be exact.
-It sounds like an odd addition, but the drink mix type cocoa powder does have dried milk in it, which probably helped give the cookies some chewiness as well.
-That and milk chocolate flavor.
+It sounds like an odd addition, but the drink mix type cocoa powder does have dried milk in it, which also contributes to the great texture.

 Deluxe Triple Chocolate Cookies

-- 1 cup unsalted or salted butter softened
+- 1 cup unsalted or salted butter, softened (230 grams)

 - 2 eggs